varunis/varunis.github.io/projects/SFMuni/README.md

 * Map recentering on zoom-out.

 #### Technical:
+* Supoort HTTPS.
+Use proxy to re-direct data from http://webservices.nextbus.com.
 * Convert to AngularJS project with npm dependencies and webpack module bundler.
 * Unit tests and end-to-end test using Karma, Jasmine, and Protractor.
 * Use of CSS pre-processor such as sass.